dvcarter/dev.cghelps/content/posts/this-is-a-call-out-post.md

 ---
-title: This is a call-out Post
+title: This is a Post
 layout: Post
 ---
 Check this post out![check em](/assets/fIrbsUp.jpg)